Calls for move away from police structure designed in the early 1960s

 In her speech, the Home Secretary said without a major overhaul to increase public confidence, the British tradition of policing by consent will be in peril.

-Ms Cooper will say: “Public confidence is the bedrock of our British policing model but in recent years it has been badly eroded, as neighbourhood policing has been cut back and as outdated systems and structures have left the police struggling to keep up with a fast-changing criminal landscape.”
+Ms Cooper said: “Public confidence is the bedrock of our British policing model but in recent years it has been badly eroded, as neighbourhood policing has been cut back and as outdated systems and structures have left the police struggling to keep up with a fast-changing criminal landscape.”

+She told journalists after her speech that an increase of 13,000 neighbourhood officers, including police community support officers and specials, will take time.

+The number of people who say they never see an officer out on the beat has doubled in the past 14 years and this has damaged confidence, she added.

 The policing reforms will be set out in a White Paper, due to be published in the spring.